web design blog | web chatbot

 Sometimes these chatbots seem humanlike and work like magic, but often the interaction ends in customer frustration and even lost sales.

-If you're an executive making a decision on whether to deploy one that can interact with your customers, you may feel caught between the AI hype or the worry that robots may not provide the result of a positive customer experience.
+If you're an executive making a decision on whether to deploy one that can interact with your customers, you may feel caught between the artificial intelligence hype or the worry that bots may not provide the result of a positive customer experience.

 Chatbots are short for 'chat robots' or 'automated conversation systems'.
 It is a computer program that simulates human interaction using instant messaging to help your business manage simple tasks by providing answers to customer queries.